Outreach & Evangelization

 Contact: Atha Toon, 667-3851

 Volunteers make cards and send them to parishioners for various occasions.
-This ministry meets the 3rd Thursday of every month.
+This ministry meets the 4th Thursday of every month, except Thanksgiving in room 101 at 9:00 AM.

 A service for family and friends so they can relax and visit during a meal after the funeral of a loved one.
 Volunteers of the Parish set up, cook, serve, and clean up.
 Additional volunteers are needed to provide side dishes and desserts.